 - Radisson on Flagstaff Gardens Melbourne

-The Radisson Collection is the most luxurious of the Radisson Hotel Group’s brands, with only five locations, in Edinburgh, Copenhagen, Stockholm, Muscat (Oman) and Kuwait City.
+The Radisson Collection is the most luxurious of the Radisson Hotel Group’s brands, with only five locations: Edinburgh, Copenhagen, Stockholm, Muscat (Oman) and Kuwait City.

 What are the Radisson Reward tiers?

-Radisson Rewards offers four tiers of elite status – Club, Silver, Gold and Platinum.
-As to be expected, the lowest tier doesn’t offer any substantial benefits, so let’s have a look at the higher three.
+Radisson Rewards now offers three tiers of elite status – Club, Premium and VIP.
+As to be expected, the lowest tier doesn’t offer any substantial benefits, so let’s have a look at the higher two.

-By completing 9 nights or 6 stays in a calendar year, you’ll get the following:
+By completing five nights or three stays in a calendar year, you’ll get the following: